Email servers tend to be very picky when deciding on which emails to deliver.

 3. Manual IP warmup

 First things first, find a group of at least 20-30 people that would be up for sending some emails.
-These could be your old friends, family members, former colleagues - basically, whoever in your network wields a weapon called an email account.
-Try to refrain from adding your current colleagues that send from the same domain as yours - it will look fake.
+These could be your friends, family members, former colleagues – basically, whoever in your network wields a weapon called an email account.

-Look in particular for people who use company domains (such as email@example.com) rather than all sorts of gmails and hotmails.
-The latter are not bad, but the more of the unique domains you can find, the more credible you’ll look in the eyes of ESPs.
+Look for people who use company domains (such as email@example.com) rather than free email providers.
+The more unique domains you can find, the more credible you’ll look in the eyes of ESPs.

-Even better if your recipients have emails registered on domains hosted by many different providers - Google, AWS, Yahoo, GoDaddy, Cloudflare, etc. By sending to various hosting providers, you’re teaching each of them that your emails are legitimate and the audience is highly engaged.
+Even better if your recipients have email addresses registered on domains hosted by many different – Google, AWS, Yahoo, GoDaddy, Cloudflare, etc.

-Once you’ve carefully selected your partners in crime, give them a heads up (not with the email you’re about to warm up, though ;-)).
-Tell them you’ll send them a few emails shortly and you want them to:
+Tell them you’ll send them a few emails shortly, and you want them to: